Rebuilding Trust After Betrayal - When to Repair and When to Walk Away

 The Collapse of Trust

 Trust is the foundation of a relationship, and once broken, rebuilding it requires an enormous amount of time and effort.
-According to research by the Gottman Institute, approximately 60 to 75% of couples who experience infidelity attempt to maintain the relationship, but only about half of those succeed in fully restoring trust.
+Many couples who experience infidelity attempt to maintain the relationship, but only about half of those succeed in fully restoring trust.
+The collapse of trust is an experience where years of accumulated safety vanish in an instant, and the sense of loss is more severe than most imagine.

 Conditions Required to Rebuild Trust